pakkinlau/gites/README.md

 4. `print_folder_file_tree.py`: A script that generates a tree-like representation of the files and folders in your repository, helping you visualize the structure of your project.

 5. `util.py`: A utility script containing helper functions used by other scripts within the package.

-## Pre-commit Hook Script

-As mentioned earlier, the `pre_commit_hook.py` file in this package implements the pre-commit hook to prevent files larger than 100MB from being committed.
-This feature ensures that large and unnecessary files do not clutter your repository and slow down your Git workflow.

 ### Usage